-July 13, 2013: The Victorian Society of America/New England Chapter recently recognized Mount Auburn Cemetery with a Preservation Award for its work on Hygeia, by Edmonia Lewis, a memorial to Boston's first female physician, Harriot K. Hunt, and other projects.
+July 13, 2013: The Victorian Society of America/New England Chapter recently recognized Mount Auburn Cemetery with a Preservation Award for its conservation work on "Hygeia," by Edmonia Lewis, a memorial to Boston's first female physician, Harriot K. Hunt, and other projects.
 Photos by Christopher Busta-Peck taken in 2007 provide wonderful detailed views of this fragile work.

 Jan.
 16, 2013: The Walters Art Museum of Baltimore announced the discovery of a new portrait photograph of Edmonia Lewis taken in Rome around 1874-1876.
 By this time she had become an international symbol of 'colored' achievement.
 The Walters also owns a copy of her bust of Dio Lewis (find link below).
 Congratulations to Jacqueline Copeland for the discovery and verification.
 Read the press release here.